 “Think about it,” says Ruhoff.
 “The vacuum effect your house creates actually pulls gas from the soil beneath, so just sealing the basement isn’t going to prevent radon from getting in,” he says.
 “You need to install a power vent to create negative pressure under the home.
 This is a serious issue and we pride ourselves at Neil Kelly at doing it the right way.”

-To schedule a radon test call the Neil Kelly Home Performance Division at (866) 691-2719 or email email@example.com.
+To learn more about Radon Testing call the Neil Kelly Home Improvement Division at (866) 691-2719 or drop us a line at neilkelly.com/contact.